 When you apply for coverage, the insurance company may inspect your property for any structural damage before issuing your sinkhole insurance policy.
 The land on your property may also be geologically tested to detect potential sinkholes.

-In the event of a sinkhole, a claims adjuster may visit your home with other experts, such as a geologist or engineer, to survey and investigate the damage before making any determinations on the cause of the claim and the cost of repair.
+In the event of a sinkhole, a claims adjuster may visit your home with other experts, like a geologist or engineer, to survey and investigate the damage before determining the cause of the claim and the cost of repair.

 Who needs sinkhole insurance?

-Sinkholes are most common in areas where the rocks beneath the ground surface are soft and porous like limestone and gypsum, which can be dissolved by groundwater and create caverns beneath the land surface.
-According to the U.S. Geological Survey, about 20 percent of U.S. land is susceptible to sinkholes.
-The following states are particularly at risk for sinkholes:
+Sinkholes are most common in areas where the rocks beneath the ground surface are soft and porous, like limestone and gypsum, which can be dissolved by groundwater and create caverns beneath the land surface.
+According to the U.S. Geological Survey, about 25 percent of U.S. land is susceptible to sinkholes.
+The following states are particularly at-risk:

 - Alabama